darwingp/darwin/README.md

       :total-error 0 ; A numeric value equal to the sum of all errors :errors '()    ; A list of numeric values, where a value at index n corresponds to ; the error on the nth test case.
+      :exit-state    ; the Push state reached by running the individual's program.
     }

 *genome* -> A list of genes